rbrtsmith/rbrtsmith.github.io/_posts/2015-11-01-a-better-grid-system.md

 users that will never be used.
 All those width classes at every breakpoint, the same for push, pull and offset classes&mdash; it all adds up!

-Having a 12 column grid becomes a problem when a client now wants 5 equally spaced boxes, the only way around this is to hack.
+Having a 12 column grid becomes a problem when a client decides the want five equally spaced boxes, the only way around this is to hack.
 The `col-sm-{n}` API just won't work here, so your class name will make little sense.

 ##We need a more flexible solution.